Sefi196/RNA_Deg/README.md

 This repository contains scripts to produce results and figures presented in the paper:
 XXXXX

-RAw data (FASTQs and FAST5s) are available at XXXXXXX.
+Raw data (FASTQs and FAST5s) are available at XXXXXXX.